engineforce/ImmutableAssign/README.md

 * [Immutability Helpers](https://facebook.github.io/react/docs/update.html) allows us to work with POJO, but it has still introduced some magic keywords, such as $set, $push, etc.
 * In addition, we lost TypeScript type checking.
 E.g., when calling nested2.getIn(["a", "b", "c"]), TypeScript won't be able to warn me if I changed property "c" to "d".

-This library has only one method **iassign()**, which accept a POJO object and return you a new POJO object with specific property updated.
+This library is an alternative to [Immutable.js](https://facebook.github.io/immutable-js/), it has only one method **iassign()**, which accept a POJO object and return you a new POJO object with specific property updated.
 However, since it works with other libraries such as lodash (refer to [example 4](#example-4-work-with-3rd-party-libraries-eg-lodash)), it provides all the functionalities you need plus immutability.

 * I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us or the 3rd party libraries.